Pulkit0602/Uniform_Segmentation_Classification/README.md

   - Classify uniforms of armed personnel into distinct categories.

 - **`Methodology`:**
-  - Utilizes Pixellib for instance segmentation to remove background from images.
+  - Utilizes PointRend ResNet50  for instance segmentation to remove background from images.
   -Implements a Convolutional Neural Network (CNN) based on MobileNetV2 for classification.
   -Categories include CRPF, BSF, J&K Police, and a "Random" category.